-Arceneaux has presented his research at the 2017 CPD-Oxford Doctoral Conference on Digital and Public Diplomacy at the University of Oxford, as well as at the 2018 Emerging Research and Trends in Public Diplomacy and Nation Branding Doctoral and Postdoc Pre-Conference prior to the International Communication Association’s annual conference in Prague, Czechia.
-He has also interned during his doctoral program as a digital content consultant with the U.S. Department of State’s Office of Intellectual Property Enforcement, a department in the Bureau of Economic and Business Affairs.
+Dr. Arceneaux, recipient of CPD's 2018-19 doctoral dissertation grant, presented his doctoral research at the 2017 CPD-Oxford Doctoral Conference on Digital and Public Diplomacy at the University of Oxford, as well as at the 2018 Emerging Research and Trends in Public Diplomacy and Nation Branding Doctoral and Postdoc Pre-Conference prior to the International Communication Association’s annual conference in Prague, Czechia.

 In The News:

 September 25, 2018.
 CPD Awards 2018-2019 Doctoral Dissertation Grant.